Pat Pattison

-Pat Pattison is a professor at Berklee College of Music.
+Pat Pattison is an American educator who is a professor at Berklee College of Music in Boston, Massachusetts.

 Education

-Pattison completed his undergraduate degree in Philosophy at the University of Minnesota, and graduate work in Philosophy at Indiana University.
-He earned a second Master's degree in Literary Criticism at the Kenyon School of Letters.
+Pattison completed his undergraduate degree in Philosophy at the University of Minnesota in 1964, and graduate work in Philosophy at Indiana University Bloomington.
+He earned a second Master's degree in Literary Criticism at the Kenyon School of Letters in 1968.